Stephen-Baxter/Raycaster-For-Every-Language/README.md

-# Raycaster-Games
+# Raycaster-For-Every-Language

-This repository is for all the simple raycaster games I have made for practicing computer languages.
-When I learn a new computer language I try to make a simple raycaster with it to learn I/O, GUI, and time functionality of the language and to have fun.
+This repository is for all the simple raycaster games created for as many languages as possible.
+This is to learn syntax, data types, I/O, GUI, and time functionality of the languages and to have fun.